Quality Inn & Suites

 The Omnimax Theater features an advanced projector system and unique domed screen that allows the audience to feel like a part of the movie.

 The Lubbock Lake Landmark has historical records from people who roamed the planes up to 12,000 years ago!
 The site has turned up many artifacts of the people who have inhabited this area for tens of thousands of years, as all of the paleolithic cultural periods are represented at the Lubbock Lake site.
 If you visit in the summer, you can see archaeologists excavating the site and discovering new treasures!
 Both self-guided and guided tours are available for you to fully understand and explore exactly what this landmark has to offer.
-The Learning Center is a great place for both children and adults to reinforce the concepts and information present around the Landmark.
 Galleries exploring the past are also present at the site.

 Considered as a haven of art for young aspiring artists, the Tornado Gallery is indeed a dedicated space for modern art forms.
 Be it sculptures, plasma art, computer or electric art, this gallery gives you an insight into the finer nuances of avant garde art.
 Besides that, the gallery also promotes music by hosting live acts, gigs and concerts in its premises.

 Creating a haven for the arts in Lubbock, the Louise Hopkins Underwood Center for the Arts (LHUCA) aims to create a community art center for western Texas.
 Classes as well as spaces in the center are affordable and many non-profits make their home in the LHUCA.
 Each month, a different artist's work is featured at the site, and programs and events are ongoing.

 The Buddy Holly Center houses numerous different attractions.
 The Buddy Holly Gallery is a permanent exhibit which houses memorabilia from Holly's life growing up as well as artifacts from his music career.
 The center also contains a Fine Arts Gallery which features changing exhibits of contemporary visual arts.
 The third space is dedicated to the Texans Musicians Hall of Fame which highlights artists from Texas and especially the western part of the state.
 With so many fun things to see and learn about, the Buddy Holly Center is a fun day out for the whole family.